- Chronic Care

 Seek immediate medical attention if your nausea coincides with:

-Heart attack symptoms (chest pain, jaw pain, sweating, or pain in your left arm)
+• Heart attack symptoms (chest pain, jaw pain, sweating, or pain extending in either arm)

 Always seek medical help if you're concerned you may be experiencing a medical emergency.